nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Consultation notes

 Consultation notes are the human readable version of the clinical information recorded under each heading.
 They may or may not be accompanied by a clinically coded version of the information.
+Where text is entered freely into a consultation without being associated with a clinical code it will be returned in an `Observation` with the SNOMED code `37331000000100 Comment note`

 There are two primary ways that consultation notes are recorded on native GP systems: